 The 29 November issue of H&H is a must-buy — the front cover features an advent calendar, with the traditional

-Here’s some helpful pointers from four-star international event rider, Kate Honey about how you can school your horse effectively even
+Here’s some helpful pointers from five-star international event rider, Kate Honey about how you can school your horse effectively even

 The competition has been created following feedback from BE’s annual member survey, which showed a demand for team competition opportunities for adults.